oumayma-hub/dictionary-search-service/README.md

 # Design choices

 The choices made in this implementation are adapted to the scope of this exercise.
-A production-scale system would require additional considerations such as scalability, deployment, monitoring, and distributed architecture, which would be addressed in the second part of the exercise.
+A production-scale system would require additional considerations such as scalability, deployment, monitoring, and distributed architecture.

 The project separates responsibilities: